juspay/hyperswitch/README.md

    multiple ways.
 2. Make it Open Source: Increases trust; Improves the quality and reusability of software.
-3. Be community driven: It enables participatory design and development.
+3. Be community-driven: It enables participatory design and development.
 4. Build it like Systems Software: This sets a high bar for Reliability, Security and Performance SLAs.
 5. Maximise Value Creation: For developers, customers & partners.